 How to Start Gardening on a Budget: Advice From a Shopping Expert

-Along with the first warm days of spring, April and May also bring that feeling that you should probably do something with your yard.
-Or is that just me?
-I see all my neighbors’ tulips and daffodils starting to bloom and hang my head in shame knowing I don’t have a single live plant other than grass in my yard.
+Whenever I see all my neighbors’ tulips and daffodils starting to bloom, I hang my head in shame knowing I don’t have a single live plant other than grass in my yard.
 But, this year, I’ve decided that things will be different!
 I spoke to our managing editor and gardening enthusiast Casey Runyan and she had some tips to help get me started with gardening on a budget.

 In This Post